nullbitsco/docs/nibble/build_guide_en.md

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image040.jpg)

-Use the header pins to solder the MCU to the keybpard.
-Fit and solder the BIT-C or Pro Micro MCU as shown below.
+Use header pins to solder the MCU to the keybpard.
+Fit and solder the BIT-C or Pro Micro MCU as shown below using 0.1" male header pins.
 After soldering, clean with rubbing alcohol and use the snips to clip the pins as close to the PCB as possible.

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image028.jpg)